TheoViel/RNAPro/model_cards/overview.md

 ## Model Version(s):
-We are releasing three best models — one each for the private, public, and RNA-puzzle target datasets — based on the leaderboard test datasets from the [Stanford RNA 3D Folding Kaggle Competition.
+We are releasing two best models — one each for the private and public target datasets — based on the leaderboard test datasets from the [Stanford RNA 3D Folding Kaggle Competition.
 ](https://www.kaggle.com/competitions/stanford-rna-3d-folding)

 - RNAPro-Private-Best-500M <br>